erlloyd/fetch-tech-question/README.md

 This brings up a docker container running Node 12.10.0 and starts the web service, listening locally to port 3000

 ## Running the solution on the host
-If you do *not* have docker installed on yorr host machine, running this web service is still very straightforward simple.
+If you do *not* have docker installed on your host machine, just install it!!
+Ok, if you _really_ don't want to use docker, running this web service is still very straightforward.
 You will need NodeJS / npm installed on your system (I tested with node v12.10.0).

 After cloning the repo, go to the top-level directory and run: